Fredo-XVII/alfredogmarquez/README.md

     - fable
     - feast
   - mlr
+  - Counter Factuals and Causality
+    - What has been the impact of diseases that require socializing?
+Examples include but not limited to: Sexually transmitted disease (Chlamidia), the Flu?
+Others?
+    - Trend of Deaths as counter factual to evidence for COVID-19.
+    -

 # backlog of Julia ideas:
   - Move Library to new version: type ] - for Pkg>, st - for package list.